 What a disaster.
 I really don't understand how people can like this place.
-The food is just not good, and the service wasn't much better (we had to ask for water refills).
+The food is just not good, and the service wasn't much better.
 And why are prices so high when, 1) portions are small; 2) the kitchen doesn't even do any cooking?
 Ok, I know you're thinking, "she's a food snob, with a built-in prejudice against chain restaurants like The Melting Pot."
 But you'd be wrong - I love me a Chik-Fil-A sandwich, have had many tasty meals at The Cheesecake Factory, and enjoy a burger from Red Robin or Five Guys every once in a while.
 And technically Roy's Hawaiian Fusion is a chain, but it is also one of my favorite restaurants.
 So it's not the chain restaurant aspect at all.
 It's the fact that The Melting Pot has a gimmick, one that seems to be enough to sustain the place without the food having to taste good, too.

 The Melting Pot